Eggshell isolated it like an ivory wall. Egg whites pulsed with its subtle heartbeat. The sunny yolk warmed its joints.

 “Oh, hush, Jones.
 I’ll return her soul but her Eternity Card remains in my box.”
 He chose Faith’s egg from the wall.
-“If she ever returns to my lair I will not hesitate to reclaim her.”
+“If she returns I will not hesitate to reclaim her.”

-Anihilato faced the bird and closed five eyes to match its beady stare.
+Anihilato faced the bird and closed five eyes to match its gaze.
 “Begone!”

 The bird blinked.
-It rolled on the ground, flesh bubbling and darkening, until it was a black chitinous millipede an inch across and a foot long.
-It wiggled its orange legs in pain until Anihilato plucked it from the dirt and slurped it down alive.
+Its flesh bubbled and darkened until it was a black centipede.
+It wriggled orange legs until Anihilato slurped it down alive.

-Satisfied, Anihilato placed Faith’s egg in front of the monk.
-“Faith Featherway, you have been conjured from nonexistence.”
+Satisfied, Anihilato placed Faith’s egg before Dan.
+“Faith Featherway, you’ve been conjured from obliteration.”

 The egg cracked.
 Faith gasped from the crack in a cloud of fog.
 “Holy shit!”

 “Faith!
 Are you okay?”
-When Dan tried to hug her she evaded his arms like steam.
+Dan hugged her but she evaded his arms like steam.
 “I’m so sorry I couldn’t—”

-“Let’s get out of here!”
-She deposited herself behind Dan into a pile of shambling snow.
-She made a crude leg and shook it towards the mouth of the cave.
+“Let’s go!”
+She deposited into shambling snow.
+She made a crude leg and shook it at the exit.
 “Dainty, run!”

 “Faith—” Dan hesitated to touch her.
 Instead, he shook his head.
 “Leave without me.
 I’ll be up soon.”

 “What?”
 Faith produced another snow-leg and hobbled away.
 “Don’t tell me you want to stay down here!”

 “I just bet my Eternity Card for your soul.”
 Dan pointed at Anihilato’s box.
 “That means I’m not done.
-I can’t leave if Beatrice’s soul could be in that box.
+I can’t leave if Beatrice might be trapped here.
 Anihilato, let’s make another wager.”

 “The Mountain is in me.”
-Dan sat with folded legs before Anihilato.
-“I’ll come back when I’ve salvaged Beatrice.
+Dan sat before Anihilato.
+“I’ll surface when I’ve salvaged Beatrice.
 And Jay.
 At least.”

 “Dan!
-I miss them too, but there’s an order to things here,” she growled.
-“Did you spend seven years in a monastery just to gamble your soul for your pals?”
+I miss them too!
+But there’s an order to things, here,” she growled.
+“Did you spend seven years in a monastery just to gamble your soul for old pals?”

-“No, but now I know it’s an option, I can’t think of a better reason to have done so.
-I should have devoted my life to this.”
+“No, but now I know it’s an option, I can’t think of a better reason.
+I should have devoted my whole life to this.”